Disneyland adds dolls in wheelchairs to 'It's a Small World' ride - KTVZ

 The change was part of an ongoing effort of looking at the resort “with a magnifying glass” for opportunities for inclusion, said Kim Irvine, executive creative director of Walt Disney Imagineering for Disneyland Resort.

+She noted that the Americans with Disabilities Act was passed in 1990, “but nothing in this law compels businesses to increase representation.

+“Disney clearly sees the benefits of attracting a wider audience that is inclusive to everyone.
+We need to see more of this in pop culture, theme parks and entertainment if we want to be truly representative of the largest minority group in the world,” Houghton said.

-The attraction, designed by Disney artist Mary Blair, opened in 1966 in Anaheim, California, after it was presented at the 1964-65 World’s Fair in New York.
+The “It’s a Small World” attraction, designed by Disney artist Mary Blair, opened in 1966 in Anaheim, California, after it was presented at the 1964-65 World’s Fair in New York.

 The same ride was added to other Disney parks around the world, where guests board a boat and sail through multiple countries, featuring more than 300 Audio-Animatronics figures representing children from around the world.